 David R. McCarthy, President

 David R. McCarthy founded Heritage Housing, Inc. in 2017 and serves as its President.
-David has eleven years of experience in real estate development and acquisitions with a specialty in affordable housing.
+David has thirteen years of experience in real estate development and acquisitions with a specialty in affordable housing.
 David developed or preserved over 1,000 units of affordable housing prior to founding Heritage Housing, Inc. and worked on projects that ranged from 10 to 400 units and from $3 million to $100 million.
 He is deeply familiar with 9% and 4% Low-Income Housing Tax Credits; tax-exempt bond financing; HUD Project-Based Section 8 programs and Section 236, Section 221(d)4, and Section 223(f) financing; public housing authority Project-Based Voucher and RAD programs; and HOME / state funding programs.
 He has worked on projects in Connecticut, New Jersey, Michigan, and West Virginia.

 David was previously employed at Jonathan Rose Companies in Stamford, CT / New York, NY, a national developer and investor in affordable housing, for 8 years as a Senior Project Manager and Project Manager.
 Before that he worked at New Neighborhoods, Inc. in Stamford, CT, a not-for-profit Community Development Company, for 3 years as an Asset Management Associate.